 The construction building trade unions have collective agreements with the Electrical Power Systems Construction Association (the "EPSCA").
 EPSCA is an employers' association of which Hydro One is a member.
-The EPSCA construction collective agreements, which bind Hydro One, were renewed for a five-year period, covering May 1, 2020 to April 30, 2025.
+The EPSCA construction collective agreements, which bind Hydro One, will expire on April 30, 2025.
+Collective bargaining to renew these agreements is currently ongoing.
 The Canadian Union of Skilled Workers (the "CUSW") is an electrical construction union that represents Hydro One's direct hire construction electrician and linespersons.
 The Hydro One Inc. and CUSW collective agreement covers the period from May 1, 2022 to April 30, 2026.
 See the Annual MD&A under the headings "Hydro One Work Force" and "Collective Agreements" for more information on employees.